Westies do not need to be bathed as often as some other dog breeds. Most experts and Westie owners recommend bathing your Westie every 4 – 6 weeks.

 - Get that pup in the tub and get scrubbing.
 Lather them up really well, and be sure to really work the shampoo everywhere, especially areas that tend to get extra dirty or moist.
 Some shampoos and conditioners recommend that you let them sit on the dog’s skin for a certain period of time.
 It is important that you don’t let it sit too long, or it can dry out your dog’s skin.

-- The biggest and most important step when washing a westie is to rinse thoroughly.
+- The biggest and most important step when washing a Westie is to rinse thoroughly.
+We can’t stress this enough.
 You do not want to leave any soap in their fur.
 When soap is left on the fur and then dries, it can cause irritation to the dog’s skin which will eventually lead to other health issues.
-A westie’s undercoat is so thick it can take several rinses before they are truly soap-free.
+A Westie’s undercoat is so thick it can take several rinses before they are truly soap-free.

 Products to Use for Bathing Your Westie

-If you want to keep your westie looking pristine and vibrantly white, it is important to use the correct type of product.
-Using the wrong products can dry out your westie’s skin and cause other issues.
+If you want to keep your Westie looking pristine and vibrantly white, it is important to use the correct shampoo.
+Using the wrong products can dry out your Westie’s skin and cause other issues.